TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 While my project does not answer how many proteins we need to accurately predict the level of CD56, perhaps a more prudently chosen set of 34 proteins would yield strong prediction ability so that we get an RMSE within a tiny fraction of the sample standard deviation.
 Alternatively, we may need several hundreds of proteins to be measured simultaneously to predict the level of any one protein.
 If this is true, then CyTOF technology is simply not good enough and we may need to wait decades before we can answer questions like this.

 Optimistically, perhaps using other powerful methods, like random forests or deep learning, would work better with the same data.
 I am excited to test out these methods on CyTOF data in the near future!
-Thanks for reading, and if you followed along with your own data or protein marker, please let me know!
+Thanks for reading, and if you followed along with your own data or a different protein marker, technique, etc., please let me know!

 References
 ==========